 - Rent paid less 10% of salary (Salary means Basic + DA)

-- 50% of salary if house is situated in Delhi, Mumbai, Kolkata, and Chennai or 40% of salary in other cities.
+- 50% of salary if the house is situated in Delhi, Mumbai, Kolkata, and Chennai or 40% of salary in other cities.

 - Actual HRA received

-- You can claim income tax deduction for interest paid on education loan availed for self, spouse or his/her children u/s 80E of IT Act.
+- You can claim an income tax deduction for interest paid on education loan availed for self, spouse or his/her children u/s 80E of IT Act.
 The guardian appointed by the Court for a minor student is also eligible for tax deduction under the same section.
-One more benefit is that no upper limit for claiming deduction either on the amount of interest paid or rate of interest paid.
+One more benefit is that no upper limit for claiming deduction either on the amount of interest paid or the rate of interest paid.
 The deduction can be claimed up to 8 years or closure of the loan whichever is earlier.
 If the interest is paid during the moratorium period, the time limit of 8 years begins from the date of the first repayment of interest on the loan.
-It is important to note that the tax benefit is restricted for education loan availed from the bank, notified financial or charitable institutions.
+It is important to note that the tax benefit is restricted for education loans availed from the bank, notified financial or charitable institutions.

 - Securities Transaction Tax (STT) will not be levied on the value of the contract but on the difference between the strike price and market price.
-It will reduce effective transaction cost.
+It will reduce effective transaction costs.
 At present purchaser has to pay STT levied at 0.125 of settlement price in option price exercised and the seller has to pay STT at the rate of 0.05% on the option premium.

-- In the budget announcement of 2019, holding period of immovable property lowered to 24 months from 36 months for the Long term capital gain (LTCG*) purpose.
-The base year for computing indexation shifted to April 1, 2001 from April 1, 1981.
+- In the budget announcement of 2019, holding a period of immovable property lowered to 24 months from 36 months for the Long term capital gain (LTCG*) purpose.
+The base year for computing indexation shifted to April 1, 2001, from April 1, 1981.
 The LTCG tax is at 20% plus indexation.
 The short term capital gain is taxable at the slab rate.
 The highest rate being 30%.